 Kahawatte Plantations PLC is a listed entity and is a large scale producer of tea, rubber and cinnamon.
 The company has 12,000 hectares under its belt and is a part of the Dilmah Group.
-Since 2021 Kahawatte has diversified into coffee by initially planting 6 hectares in 2021 and aims to expand this in the coming years as well.
+Since 2021 Kahawatte has diversified into coffee and aims to expand their coffee cultivation in the coming years.